Shreya7280/CloudBurstPrediction/README.md

 # CloudBurst Prediction System

 ## Overview
 The CloudBurst Prediction System is a machine learning project designed to predict the likelihood of a cloudburst based on various weather parameters.
-This project utilizes a RandomForestClassifier for predictions and includes an interactive graphical user interface (GUI) built with Tkinter for user input and prediction display.
+This project utilizes RandomForestClassifier and XGBClassifier for predictions and includes an interactive graphical user interface (GUI) built with Tkinter for user input and prediction display.

 ## Features
 - Data preprocessing including handling missing values, encoding categorical variables, and standardizing numerical features.